nus-cs2103-AY2223S1/tp/docs/team/aishwarya-hariharan-iyer.md

 * **Documentation**:
     * Contributions to the UG
+        + Help set up the initial UG with content for commands as planned in first iteration
     * Contributions to the DG
         * Write-up for Delete Command Feature consisting of Delete Project Command, Delete Issue Command, and Delete Client Command
-        * UML Sequence Diagram for deleting a client from the app.
+        * UML Sequence Diagram for deleting a client from the app
+        * UML Sequence Diagram for finding a client in the app
         * Design considerations for Delete Command Feature
-        * Design considerations for Add Command Feature
+        * Design considerations for Find Command Feature

 * **Contributions to team-based tasks**:
     * (to be added soon)